On the renormalization of contact interactions for the configuration-interaction method in two dimensions: The two-body problem treated in relative coordinates

-The key point in the derivation of Eq.~(\ref{eq:nosbusch}) is that one is not allowed to interchange the limiting procedure contained in the definition (\ref{eq:regularized}) of $V_{\text{pseudo}}$, $\lim_{r\rightarrow 0^+}\partial/\partial r$, with the infinite summation appearing in Eq.~(\ref{eq:infsum}), $\sum_{n=0}^{\infty}$.
-In fact, by doing so, the ``regularizing'' part of the pseudopotential, $\lim_{r\rightarrow 0^+} \log({\cal{A}}\Lambda r)\partial/\partial r$, provides a null result when applied to each addendum $\varphi_n(\bm{r})$ of the sum, which is well behaved at the origin.
-In this case, the only possible solution of Eq.~(\ref{eq:nosbusch}) is the non-interacting one.

-For the same reason, the regularization of $V_{\text{pseudo}}$ is useless if the expansion (\ref{eq:infsum}) is finite, as it is of course the case for the CI algorithm.
-Thus, the regularization of the pseudopotential is irrelevant in this case.
-Equivalently, on any truncated Hilbert space, $H_{\text{rel}}$ and $H_{\text{rel}}^{\text{reg}}$ of Eqs.~(\ref{eq:Hrel}) and (\ref{eq:Hreg}) provide the same eigenvalues and eigenstates after the identification
+The key point in the derivation of (\ref{eq:nosbusch}) is that one is not allowed to interchange the limiting procedure contained in the definition (\ref{eq:regularized}) of $V_{{\rm pseudo}}$, $\lim_{r\rightarrow 0^+}\partial/\partial r$, with the infinite summation appearing in (\ref{eq:infsum}), $\sum_{n=0}^{\infty}$.
+In fact, by doing so, the `regularizing' part of the pseudopotential, $\lim_{r\rightarrow 0^+} \ln({\cal{A}}\Lambda r)\,r\, \partial/\partial r$, provides a null result when applied to each addendum $\varphi_n(\bm{r})$ of the sum, which is well behaved at the origin.
+In this case, the only possible solution of (\ref{eq:eigenproblem}) is the noninteracting one.
+For the same reason, the regularization of $V_{{\rm pseudo}}$ is useless if the expansion (\ref{eq:infsum}) is finite, as it is of course always the case when diagonalizing numerically, making the regularization procedure irrelevant in this case.

-We conclude this section stressing that the physical observables of the two-body problem governed by $H_{\text{rel}}^{\text{reg}}$ do not depend on the numerical constant $\Lambda$ appearing in the explicit form (\ref{eq:regularized}) of $V_{\text{pseudo}}$, as it may be straightforwardly checked e.g.~in the derivation of Eq.~(\ref{eq:nosbusch}).
-This fact is also illustrated by the solution of the scattering problem in free space associated to $V_{\text{pseudo}}$.
-From Appendix \ref{A:scattering} one can see explicitely that the scattering amplitude does not depend on $\Lambda$ as well as it coincides with the low-energy limit of any short-range potential.